MidCamp/midcamp/README.md

 ### Using drush

-You can run `drush` commands from anywhere within the repository, as long as you are ssh'ed into the vagrant.
+You can run `drush` commands from anywhere within the repository, as long as you are ssh'ed into the container.

 ### Installing and reinstalling Drupal